 Feeling anxious and frightened about breast cancer spreading further is common for people who have metastatic breast cancer.
 Many people worry what will happen if their treatment needs to change or what treatment options will be available to them if their cancer spreads.
 These anxieties and fears are called fear of cancer progression.

 If you have early breast cancer, you may worry about your cancer returning.
 These fears are called fear of cancer recurrence.
-You can read more about fear of recurrence here.

 While metastatic breast cancer may not go away completely, treatment may control it for a long time, sometimes many years.
 If one treatment stops working, there is usually another to try.
 New treatments are being developed and tested all the time.